chl8263/About-Spring-Framwork/document/IOC/IOC.md

 </beans>
 ~~~

-In application.xml, when property that under the beans tag
+In application.xml, property that under the beans tag are taken from 'setBookRepository' in BookService
 ~~~xml
 <property name="bookRepository" ref="bookRepository"/>
 ~~~